AdobeDocs/experience-manager-65.en/help/communities/client-customize.md

 Every site is different in how they manage client libraries.
 Various factors include:

 * Overall Speed: Maybe the desire is for the site to be responsive, but it is acceptable for the first page to be a little slow to load.
-If many of the pages use the same Javascript, then the various Javascripts can be embeded into one clientlib and referenced from the first page to load.
-The Javascript in this single download remains cached, minimizing the amount of data to download for subsequent pages.
+If many of the pages use the same JavaScript, then the various JavaScript can be embedded into one clientlib and referenced from the first page to load.
+The JavaScript in this single download remains cached, minimizing the amount of data to download for subsequent pages.
 * Short Time to First Page: Maybe the desire is for the first page to load quickly.
-In this case, the Javascript is in multiple small files to be referenced only where needed.
+In this case, the JavaScript is in multiple small files to be referenced only where needed.
 * A balance between first page load and subsequent downloads.

 | **[⇐ Feature Essentials](essentials.md)** |**[Server-side Customization ⇒](server-customize.md)** |